-This creamy yet chunky vegan leek and potato soup is SO delicious, super filling and extra easy to make.
+This creamy leek, potato and cauliflower soup is SO delicious, super filling and extra easy-to-make.
 It combines leeks, potatoes, cauliflower, carrots and garlic for the best cozy bowl of deliciousness.
-Fully dairy-free and gluten-free, plus it is good-for-you!
+This recipe happens to be vegan, dairy-free and gluten-free, plus it is good-for-you!

 I don't know about you, but I crave soups and stews all-the-time during winter.
 Not only are they usually easy to make and great for meal-prep, but there is just nothing better than a large bowl of cozy soup to warm us up when the weather is getting chilly.